WildView™

 Wildlife Conservation Society

-Ricardo Antunes is a post-doctoral fellow at the Wildlife Conservation Society based in New York.
+Ricardo Antunes was a post-doctoral fellow at the Wildlife Conservation Society based in New York.
 He is the Constantine S. Niarchos Fellow in Marine Conservation at WCS and has extensive field experience studying marine mammals across the globe.
-Julie Larsen is the staff photographer for the Wildlife Conservation Society.
-Julie takes photos at WCS’s five New York-based wildlife parks and remote field locations around the world.
+Julie Larsen is curator and editor of Wild View, the Wildlife Conservation Society's photo blog which features posts from an international community of biologists, photographers, and other contributors.